Jamie-H-B/2DT-project/README.md

 challenges: issues with limiting jumps, script is not working.
 working on next - item pickups. won't be too hard.
 15/8/22 made a filler exit button

+15/08/22 Kylen uploaded a pixel art gif of a torch